hlapp/node-red-embedded-start/README.md

 // then use RED.start() just as you would normally RED.start().then((result) => {
-    // RED.node.getFlow() etc are now ready to use
+    // RED.node.getFlow() etc are now ready to use }).catch((err) => {
+    // same as above example
 });
 ```

+In either case, the promise returned by the function settles in one of the
+following three ways (the "result value" is optional and should normally be
+the value to which `RED.start()` resolves):
+1. If the flows API is ready already, the promise resolves immediately with
+   the result value passed in.
+2. When the `nodes-started` event fires, the promise resolves with the result
+   value passed in.
+3. If the timeout is reached before the `nodes-started` event fires, the
+   promise rejects with an error.
+If a result value different from `undefined`
+   is passed in, it is passed through as the `result` property of the error.

 ### Usage & API details